N7ghtm4r3/Equinox/documd/compose/apis/EquinoxScreens.md

-# EquinoxScreen
+# Equinox screens

-This API is useful to create a screen with a lifecycle management similar to the Android's activities
+These APIs are useful to create screens with a lifecycle management similar to the Android's activities

-## Usage
+## Integration

-To use the EquinoxScreen API you have to follow this guide for a correct implementation

-### Creation of concrete custom screen

-#### With related ViewModel
+### With related ViewModel

 Create a concrete custom screen with the custom specifications you need and pass as parameter its viewmodel.